 7. Go paragliding

 For those seeking adventure, Medellín is the perfect location for paragliding, with several tour companies operating in the mountains just outside Medellín.
-A basic tandem flight costs 180,000 COP and lasts 15 minutes (you can pay extra for a longer flight though).
-If you add in door-to-door transportation, it’s 230,000 COP per person (with discounts available if you’re a group).
-Paragliding Medellín is one of the best companies to go with.
+A basic tandem flight costs 250,000 COP and lasts 15 minutes (you can pay extra for a longer flight though).
+If you add in door-to-door transportation, it’s 375,000 COP per person (with discounts available if you’re a group).

 8. Take a tour to a coffee farm

 If you aren’t planning a trip to the Coffee Region of Colombia (the area between the three cities of Manizales, Pereira, and Armenia), then Medellín has a lot of coffee farms within an hour’s drive from the city that you can visit.
 Most of the farms that run tours are small family-run coffee producers who subsidize their income by providing tours.
 Tours start from 189,000 COP.
 Go with either Expedition Colombia or head to La Casa Grande Hacienda for a tour.

 9. Enjoy the café culture

 Over the past few years, a multitude of hip cafés have opened up across Medellín, mostly in the areas favored by digital nomads and expats (Laureles, El Poblado, and Envigado).
 Although Colombia is well known worldwide for its coffee, most of the best coffee has traditionally always been exported.
 This meant that until a few years ago most Colombians didn’t actually drink their own homegrown coffee.
 This is rapidly changing though, and you can get some fantastic specialty coffee in Medellín.

 10. Tour a cacao farm